 When Ulcerative Colitis Returns

-When a flare occurs, you’ll want to quickly get a grasp on it, treat it, and do your best to ease the signs and symptoms.
-Without treatment, these symptoms can affect your quality of life, and they’re almost certain to return.
+When a flare-up occurs, you’ll want to quickly get a grasp on it, treat it, and do your best to ease your symptoms.
+Without treatment, your symptoms can affect your quality of life, and they’re almost certain to return.

 What Causes a Flare?

 Knowing what causes a flare is an important part of dealing with it.
 Here are some of the most common triggers.